Women are commonly using cannabis to help manage symptoms of menopause. Does it help?

 Women Using Cannabis to Treat Menopause Expect it to Work

 Nevertheless, in a study published in Addiction Research & Theory (2016), the researchers found that women expect cannabis to relieve their menopausal symptoms.
-Particularly, they expected cannabis to improve hot flashes, joint and muscle discomfort, irritability, sleep problems, depression, and anxiety.
+Particularly, they expected cannabis to improve hot flashes, joint and muscle discomfort, irritability, sleep problems, depression, and anxiety.4)Slavin, M. N., Farmer, S., & Earleywine, M. (2016).
+Expectancy mediated effects of marijuana on menopause symptoms.
+Addiction Research & Theory, 24(4), 322-329.

 The authors note that many of these symptoms are not the target of hormone replacement therapy.
 Certainly, it suggests that cannabis may provide benefit as an adjunct therapy.
 Furthermore, their symptoms predicted the frequency of use, without additional cannabis-related problems.
 Basically then, this research suggests that women can consume cannabis to alleviate menopause symptoms without increasing negative outcomes.
 However, this research also highlights the need for better-designed research studies.